 To ensure that students are kept informed on the work of the Executives, all meeting minutes are published on the SU website, with the main discussion points shared in a blog shortly after each meeting.

-Your Executives are back for their third round, taking place between 9 and 11 March.
-They’ll be discussing and feeding into some big pieces of work, so make sure you check out what's on the agenda.
+Your Executives are back for their third round, taking place between 28 February and 3 March.
+They’ll be discussing and feeding into some big pieces of work.
+Take a look at what's coming up!

 Education - 9 March 2021